 However, technology isn’t the only distracting influence best avoided, other likely diversions are personal phone calls, pets, co-workers, noisy children, the doorbell, noise outdoors, visual distractions…you get the idea!
 The result is that for most people the ability to concentrate on and successfully accomplish tasks can suffer significantly.

-In this article I’m going to show you 7 simple-to-implement strategies that will help you eliminate, or at least avoid, the most common every day distractions from your workplace.
+In this article, I’m going to show you 7 simple-to-implement yet powerful strategies that will help you eliminate distractions, or at least avoid, the most common everyday distractions from your workplace.

 1/ Disconnect Yourself From The Internet